 Northfield High School – 1400 Division St S, Northfield, MN

-Graduated 5rd graders (9 – 18 years of age (thru to August 31, 2016).
-Contact if you have a child younger than 9 that has the skills to play a tennis match.
+Students that have completed 5th grade and are between the ages of 9 and 18 by August 31, 2018 are eligible.
+Contact us if you have a child younger than 9 that has the skills to play a tennis match.

 Volunteers keep our RAAA Traveling Tennis program running successfully.
 Coaches please fill visit the following links for your background check and concussion training: